Skip to main content

 The Layla Kapok pillow.

-TEMPUR-Neck Pillow: Best for Neck Pain
+Best for Back Pain

 The TEMPUR-Pedic neck pillow.

-• Ergonomic design helps promote open airways
+Ergonomic design helps promote open airways and helps to keep the spine aligned and neck supported

 If you find yourself waking up exhausted even after a full night’s sleep, you might have sleep apnea.
-Sleep apnea is a potentially serious disorder in which your breathing repeatedly starts and stops.1 We become much more likely to develop sleep apnea as we grow older—some studies estimate that at least 56% of people 65 and older are at risk.
-The condition usually occurs when the throat muscles relax and close the airway while sleeping.2
+Sleep apnea is a potentially serious disorder in which your breathing repeatedly starts and stops.
+We become much more likely to develop sleep apnea as we grow older—some studies estimate that at least 56% of people 65 and older are at risk.
+The condition usually occurs when the throat muscles relax and close the airway while sleeping.1

 Your doctor should always be your first stop when you have concerns about sleep apnea.
 But you may also help ease some of its symptoms by using the right pillow at night.
 The best pillow for sleep apnea is supportive and keeps your head, neck, and shoulders slightly propped up.
 These features can help to keep the airway clear and encourage a better seal with your CPAP mask, if you wear one.

 In our review of the best pillows for sleep apnea, we highlight our top picks, explain what makes a pillow good for sleep apnea, and how to find the right one for you.
+See our review of the best mattresses for sleep apnea for mattress recommendations.

-Best pillows for sleep apnea in 2025
+Best pillows for sleep apnea in 2026

 Comparing the best pillows for sleep apnea